nlorant-s/PyshGP/README.md

 ### Goals of NeuroPush

-NeuroPush aims to optimize neural networks in complex search spaces.
+NeuroPush aims to optimize neural networks in complex search spaces, with a specific interest in metacognition.
 Development of NeuroPush is still in progress.
 Research on the advantages of NeuroPush may be conducted in the future.

 ## PyshGP Documentation